 Bleeding gums are caused by inadequate plaque removal.
 Plaque contains germs which attack the healthy tissue around the teeth.
 If plaque build-up occurs, gums become inflamed and irritated, which may cause them to bleed when brushing or flossing.
 This is called gingivitis and is the first stage of gum disease.

 Gingivitis is usually a painless condition and bleeding gums may be the only symptom.
 Some other signs may include: swollen, red or tender gums; persistent bad breath or taste; teeth that are loose; and a change in the way your teeth fit when you bite.
 At this stage, gum disease can be treated and completely reversed.
 So it is important not to ignore your bleeding gums.

 Plaque that is not removed will eventually cause the gums to separate and recede from the teeth.
-Once your gums begin to recede, pockets can form between the teeth and gums.
-Germs can get trapped inside these pockets, attacking the gums and bone supporting the teeth.
+Once gum recession occurs, pockets or gaps can form between the teeth and gums.
+Harmful bacteria and germs can get trapped inside these pockets, attacking the gums and bone supporting the teeth.
 Plaque will eventually harden into tartar.
-At this point, Gingivitis has progressed into the more serious condition called Periodontitis.
-Periodontitis can cause tooth loss and may affect your overall health.

-Gum Disease has been linked to more serious conditions including diabetes, heart disease, stroke and cancer.
+Periodontitis (or gum disease) is one of the leading causes of bleeding gums.
+Gum disease has been linked to more serious conditions including type 1 and type 2 diabetes, heart disease, stroke and cancer.
 Even men’s sexual health can be affected by gum disease.
 Scientists believe that inflammation caused by periodontal disease may be responsible for the association between gum disease and these other conditions.
 Even more reasons not to ignore your bleeding gums.

 Age: The incidence of gum disease increases with age.
 50% of adults 30 years or older and 70% of those over 65 have gum disease.